oghenetejiriorukpegmail/ai-job-assistant-replit/README.md

 The application will automatically open in your default browser.

-### Replit Deployment
+## Replit Deployment

 This project can be easily deployed on Replit.
+It's configured to use Replit's built-in database, so you don't need to set up MongoDB.
 Follow these steps:

 1. **Fork the repository to Replit**
    - Go to [Replit](https://replit.com)